Naval Ravikant, a successful Indian-American entrepreneur and investor, talks about building wealth on his podcast.

 The reality is that everyone can become rich.
 We see that this is true by looking at our progression over the years.
 In our world today, everyone is richer than almost anyone who was alive 200 years ago.

-The poorest person today with a cheap car is far wealthier than the richest person in the middle ages because they have access to far better technology, education, healthcare, resources, food, etc.
+The poorest person today with no luxuries is far wealthier than the richest person in the middle ages because today we have access to far better technology, education, healthcare, resources, food, etc.

 The reason it may be difficult for some to realize this is because billionaires can make well-off middle-class citizens feel poor although they’re not.
-Modern media and marketing make it easy to feel that there is a lot we can’t afford.
-It’s all relative based on what you compare it to.
+Modern media and marketing make it easy for us to feel like there is a lot we can’t afford.
+However, it’s all relative.

 Imagine if everybody had the knowledge of a good software/hardware engineer and had the ability to build robots and computers, and could program them.
 If every human knew how to do that, what would society look like in 20 years?